-The Surgical Technician program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+• The Surgical Technician diploma and the Associate of Occupational Science in Surgical Technology programs are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 CAAHEP accredits programs upon the recommendation of the Accreditation Review Committee on Education in Surgical Technology.
 CAAHEP, the American College of Surgeons, and the Association of Surgical Technologists cooperate to establish, maintain and promote appropriate standards of quality for educational programs in surgical technology.
 The Office of the Commission on Accreditation of Allied Health Education Programs is located at:

-Commission on Accreditation of Allied Health Education Programs 1361 Park Street Clearwater, FL 33756
+Commission on Accreditation of Allied Health Education Programs (CAAHEP)

+1361 Park Street Clearwater, FL 33756 Tel: 727.210.2350

-Tel: 727.210.2350 Fax: 727.210.2354
+Fax: 727.210.2354